Tuesday, December 3, 2024

 1. Nodular Sclerosis.
 This type HL is most common.
 The bands of fibrous tissue divide the mass into several nodular areas.
 R-S cells are Lacunar type.
 The nodes are detected in the mediastinum and supra diaphragmatic locations.
 Patients are generally teens and young adults

 2. Mixed cellular.
 This type is the next common HL.
 The R-S cells are classical R-S cells.
-Patients are generally HIV positive, disease stage is advanced and enlarged nodes are found in the abdomen in addition to usual places.
+Patients are generally HIV positive, the disease stage is advanced and enlarged nodes are found in the abdomen in addition to usual places.
 Patients are generally older around 65 years.

 4. Lymphocyte rich.
 This type is also rare.
 R-S cells are lacunar and classical types.
 Profuse Infiltration by other cells, among them lymphocytes predominate.